folio-org/mod-aes/README.md

 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file "[LICENSE](LICENSE)" for more information.

+## DEPRECATED

+This module has reached it's end of life.
+It hasn't been maintained since April 2021, and it has security issues.

+Don't use!

 ## Introduction

 The mod-aes module implements FOLIO asynchronous event service (AES).
 Currently, it acts as a filter to capture traffic as JSON messages.
 It then routes the messages to different Kafka topic according to JSON path based routing rules that are stored in mod-configuration.